-Two distinct analyst firm business models are arising: one which only works with scale, and the other which is immune to competition from the large firms.
-That is a clear finding of this year’s Analyst Value Survey, but it only became clear to me after hearing Sampsa Hyysalo explain the history of the karakat.
-Hyysalo is professor of co-design at Finland most prestigious university, Aalto.
+Hyysalo is a professor of co-design at Finland’s most prestigious university, Aalto.
 He’s part of a team looking at karakats.
 Around 500,000 or so of these robust all-terrain carts have been made.
-Despite this huge volume, there’s no market-leading producer.
-I think there’s a lot about the karakat that small or nimble analysts firms can learn from.
-Peer communities have expanded and transformed the way in which people access independent insight.
+Despite this enormous volume, there’s no market-leading producer.
+I think there’s a lot that small or nimble analysts firms can learn from the karakat.
+In particular, that is because peer communities created by analyst firms have expanded and transformed the way in which people access independent insight through analyst firms.

 What’s surprising about the karakat isn’t that experts contribute to innovation.
 People often develop products and services as they learn how to use them.
-But the mainstream view is clearly that technological advances don’t come simply from use: To be embedded in society, a company, or some other “essential actor”, is needed to move forward.
-The karakat shows one way in which that common sense may be changing, because the market for these peer-designed all-terrain vehicles (ATVs) show no essential actor.
+But the mainstream view is clearly that technological advances don’t come solely from use: To be embedded in society, a company, or some other “essential actor”, is needed to move forward.
+The karakat shows one way in which that common sense may be changing because the market for these peer-designed all-terrain vehicles (ATVs) show no essential actor.

 It’s not a total surprise that the innovation itself appears.
 Something like four-fifths of scientific instruments and a huge part of extreme sports gear and techniques come from individuals who are creating or innovating products.
 Many new technology types come from users.
 Innovation is everywhere.
 However, the common sense is that for a market to develop manufacturers must enter and dominate.
-The rather rarer scenario is collective innovation: that is when users pool their competencies and keep manufacturers at bay.
+The rather rarer scenario is collective change: that is when users pool their competencies and keep manufacturers at bay.

 These ATV appeared in the 1960s in Russia.
-Unlike other vehicles, the karakat uses buoyant, low-pressure balloon tyres.
-These vehicles produces very little ground pressure.
+Unlike other vehicles, the karakat uses buoyant, low-pressure balloon tires.
+These vehicles produce very little ground pressure.
 They travel down streams and over bogs.
-They allow a host of practical uses.
+They allow a host of practical applications.
 They are tailored to specific uses (fishing, hunting, polar travel).
 Using a DIY approach people borrow from, and add to, a pool of spare parts and knowledge both locally and spread over the former USSR.
 They are remarkably dependable: people like reindeer herders can use them by themselves, maintaining them with simple tools like rubber patches and glue craft knives.
 Some of them are used for poaching because they cannot be easily tracked.

 Why did no manufacturer appear in this space?

 In the 1980s, there was a growth of state-wide and local karakat events and more media coverage, including the appearance of national journals that published correspondence.
 Now there are over 14,000 web pages with information.
 Dozens of forums exist.
-While the need for co-location limited co-creation, it allowed users to display their work even if peers were distant, and ask for help on specific problems.
+While the need for colocation limited co-creation, it allowed users to display their work even if peers were distant, and ask for help on specific problems.

 In the 1990s, the initiative shifted in some ways from user-collectives to manufacturers.
 One manufacturer was assembled from some user collectives.
 TRECOL was a firm with state support.
 Artiktrans now focusses on larger and heavier tools.
-Today users remain the innovator for the classic karakat, although manufacturers have growing leadership in the development and commercialisation stages.
-Users continue to lead in the adaptation of resources and clearly play a huge role in identifying needs.
+Today users remain the innovator for the classic karakat, although manufacturers have growing leadership in the development and commercialization stages.
+Users continue to lead in the adaptation of resources and undoubtedly play a huge role in identifying needs.

-What the karakat shows is that ongoing peer innovation can achieve a thriving class os complex modern physical technology.
+What the karakat shows is that ongoing peer innovation can achieve a thriving class of complex modern physical technology.
 Digital technologies allow the pooling of resources and competencies.
 Tight co-ordination isn’t necessary if examples can be picked up.

 Alongside all of this, it’s also the case that peer innovation hampers manufacturers.
 Design costs are low.
 There are few opportunities for economies of scale.
 The high need for solution variation means that capital-intensive, economy-of-scale paradigms are at a disadvantage when customisation of a core kit is not enough.
 Maintenance and warranty are tricky too.
 Expensive engineers would have to travel for days to fix the machine, into the wilderness.
 Often buyers feel forced to fix things themselves rather than wait for aid, which might take days or weeks.
-And low wealth in these rural markets also restrains larger entrants.
+Furthermore, modest amounts of wealth in these rural markets also restrains larger entrants.

 What does all of this mean for industry analysis?

-That said, there are some attempts to co-create analyst insight: Wikibon and GigaOM are both ways analyst-like experts not only go to market as a single brand, but can also pool knowledge and cooperate.
+That said, there are some attempts to co-create analyst insight: Wikibon and GigaOM are both ways that analyst-like experts not only have gone to market as a single brand but can also pool knowledge and cooperate.
 Bloor Research created the Bullseye Foundation, “a new initiative to create a global, independent open approach to the evaluation of ICT products and services”: we are not sure it led to anything public.

 The processes of peer review and open source development are well suited to the development of co-produced analytical insight.
-Bullseye was very exciting: it is not obvious that methods of industry analysis can be specified with enough detail to share easily and produce independently replicable results.
+Bullseye was very exciting: it is not evident that methods of industry analysis can be specified with enough detail to share easily and produce independently replicable results.